 For You: A curated selection of music you should enjoy.
 It's based on what you said you like, your listening habits, and the music you own.
-The first time you launch Apple Music, you'll be able to specify what genres and artists like, and from that point you'll see the For You screen loaded with suggestions like genre-specific playlists, albums, guest playlists made by artists, etc.
+The first time you launch Apple Music, you'll be able to specify what genres and artists you like.
+From that point, you'll see the For You screen loaded with suggestions like genre-specific playlists, albums, guest playlists made by artists, etc.

-Browse: An editorially-curated selection of music from across the service, making it a lot like the existing iTunes homepage.
-Taylor Swift's 1989 album, for instance, is heavily promoted at the top, since Apple Music is the only place you can stream it.
-This section also highlights hot tracks and albums, top songs, new releases, etc. You can view these New curations by genre too.
-This is also A place to follow the bands and artists you love so you can get access to their latest updates, which may include songs, exclusive videos, and more.
-Each artist has a dedicated page with their content.
+Browse: An editorially-curated selection of music from across the service, making it a lot like the iTunes homepage.
+This section also highlights hot playlists, tracks and albums, top songs, new releases, etc. You can view these New curations by genre too.

-Radio: A home for Beats 1, the 24/7, globally-broadcasted radio station led by Zane Lowe and two other DJs.
+Radio: A home for Beats 1, the 24/7, globally-broadcasted radio station.
 You will see an option to listen to Beats 1 at the very top of the section.
 Below that, you'll see Pandora-like stations as well as iTunes Radio's old channels.

 Apple Music: How does it work?

 There are several features, controls, and options baked into Apple Music.
-Here's a few key ones worth remembering:
+Here are a few key ones worth remembering:

 Play music: Tap any play button on a playlist, or tap on an individual song or album, to see a miniplayer appear at the bottom of the screen.
-Tap on the Miniplayer to see the Now Playing screen and various controls, including the ability to scrub, skip, repeat, play next, favourite, share, AirPlay, add to your music, start a station, or show in iTunes.
-Tap the down button or swipe to exit.
+Tap on the miniplayer to see the Now Playing screen and various controls, including the ability to download a song for offline listening, skip, play next, favourite or dislike, share, AirPlay, add to your music, start a station, or see the lyrics.
+Tap the down button or swipe down to exit.

-Build library: Search for an artist, such as Drake, then pick a song, and tap the three-dot (more options) button.
-Look for and tap the "+" button next to add it to your library.
-This menu also lets you love the song or start a radio station.
+Build library: Search for an artist, such as Drake, then pick a song, and tap the "+" button to add it to your library.
+Once added, the "+" will turn into a download icon so you can download it for offline listening.

 Edit playlists: You can add any song or album to a playlist by tapping the three-dot (more options) button from the Now Playing screen and selecting Add to a Playlist.
 From there, you can add to any playlist or make a new one.
 Also, under Playlists on the My Music screen, you'll see options to sort all your playlists and create new ones.
 Just fill in details and then add songs.